stweil/kraken/docs/user_guide/training_reading_order.rst

 Unlike ``--load``, which only restores the model weights and starts a fresh training run, ``--resume`` restores the full training state: model weights, optimizer state, learning rate scheduler position, and the current epoch count.
-Training continues exactly where it left off.
-No training data or hyperparameter options need to be provided on the command line as these are restored from the checkpoint as well.
+Training continues where it left off using the settings stored in the checkpoint.
+Training options explicitly supplied on the command line or in an experiment file override the corresponding saved settings.
+Training and validation data settings are always restored from the checkpoint, so no data options need to be supplied when resuming.

 kraken also saves an emergency checkpoint (``checkpoint_abort.ckpt``) when training is interrupted by an unhandled exception.